Disney Wish

-Disney Wish is the fifth cruise ship owned and operated by Disney Cruise Line, a subsidiary of The Walt Disney Company.
-She is the third largest ship in the fleet and the first of the Wish-class.
-She entered service in June 2022 and was followed by her sister ship the Disney Treasure in December 2024.
-It's sister ship, the Disney Destiny joined the fleet in 2025.
+Disney Wish is a cruise ship owned and operated by Disney Cruise Line, a subsidiary of the Walt Disney Company.
+She is the fifth ship in the Disney Cruise Line fleet and the lead vessel of the Wish class.
+The ship was followed by sister ships Disney Treasure (2024) and Disney Destiny (2025), with two additional ships in the class scheduled to enter service in 2027 (Disney Believe, announced March 18th, 2026) and 2029.